-SDSS in Art
+SDSS x Art

 A round SDSS plate with may small holes hanging with rainbow-coloured spectra either side